The Brothers Jones: Event chronology

-The Enchanted Forest events from take place after the first flashback scene of "Swan Song" and before "Good Form".
+The Enchanted Forest events take place after the first flashback scene of "Swan Song" and before "Good Form".
 The Underworld events take place after "Devil's Due".

 In the Characters' Past

 In the early years of the Enchanted Forest, Liam and Killian are miserable and under servitude after their father sold them into slavery.
 Liam is hoping that he and Killian can escape by joining the Navy.
 Unfortunately, Killian becomes drunk and gambles away their prospects.
 Although Liam is still able to join, he vows to not leave without his brother.
 Some time later, their ship crosses paths with a hurricane en route to a sought-after treasure described as "The Eye of the Storm."
 Knowing the dangers of venturing into the hurricane, Liam holds a successful mutiny against the crew's Captain Silver.
-Soon after the mutiny, Hades appears in the Captain's quarters and makes a deal with Liam: Hades will to take the souls of the men on the ship besides those of Liam and his brother in return for the Eye of the Storm (which will guarantee the survivors a spot in the Royal Navy).
+Soon after the mutiny, Hades appears in the Captain's quarters and makes a deal with Liam: Hades will take the souls of the men on the ship besides those of Liam and his brother in return for the Eye of the Storm (which will guarantee the survivors a spot in the Royal Navy).
 Liam agrees and sails into the hurricane that kills the crew but spares the Jones brothers.
 Liam gives the treasure to the Royal Navy and he and Killian are declared heroes, receive positions in the Navy, and given a ship: The Jewel of the Realm, which would later be known as the Jolly Roger.